 If you have any questions, feel free to email me or leave a comment!

-It’s tax time!
+Ready for some awesome ways on how to spend your tax refund?!
 Hopefully, you are getting some money back from Uncle Sam.
 I am happy to report that we are getting a nice chunk of change back.
 However, this coming year we will be in a different tax bracket and most likely will owe, so this is probably one of the last refunds we will see in a while.

 According to the IRS, the average tax refund is $3,120.
 While it may sound fun to go on a tropical vacation or upgrade your furniture, it’s a better idea to invest that money back into yourself, save or pay off debt.